The LEED of STEMM team in front of the UC Santa Cruz Silicon Valley Building as part of the 2024 Kick-Off meeting. Photo by Colleen Stone.

 Just Biomedicine is a UC Santa Cruz-based research collective that examines the meeting of biomedicine, biotechnology, and big data along the Third Street corridor in the Mission-Bay neighborhood of San Francisco.
 Many hope that this convergence will democratize access to health information and produce revolutionary new medical treatments that new companies will make available to the public through market mechanisms.
 Yet, as in other domains, living with technoscientific transformations over time reveals how they produce new inequalities and injustices: new challenges to democratic governance; new surveillance regimes; and new forms of social stratification.

-The team continued presenting their findings publicly and at other academic institutions and professional academic associations.
-In Winter 2023, graduate student researcher Dennis Browe (sociology) and SJRC Director Jenny Reradon presented on Just Biomedicine at UC San Francisco as part of the SNU in the World Program.
 Here they are on a walking tour of the Third Street corridor in the Mission-Bay neighborhood of San Francisco.
 Photo by Jenny Reardon in front of the Joan and Sanford Weill Neurosciences Building.

-SJRC Director Jenny Reardon continued her service on the advisory board for the Center for ELSI Resources and Analysis (CERA).
+SJRC Founding Director Jenny Reardon continued her service on the advisory board for the Center for ELSI Resources and Analysis (CERA).
 CERA is a new national center establishing a reliable online platform for scientists, scholars, policymakers, journalists and the general public to learn about the ethical, legal and social implications of genetics and genomics (ELSI) and fostering a community of multi-disciplinary researchers focused on ELSI research.
 CERA is funded by the National Human Genome Research Institute (NHGRI) at the National Institutes of Health (NIH) and co-led by the Stanford Center for Biomedical Ethics and the Division of Ethics at Columbia University in partnership with The Hastings Center and the Personal Genetics Education Project at Harvard University by Co-Principal Investigators Mildred Cho (Associate Director Stanford Center for Biomedical Ethics) and Sandra Soo-Jin Lee (Chief, Division of Ethics Department of Medical Humanities and Ethics at Columbia University).
 To get involved, contact Jenny Reardon.

 Increasingly public and private funders recognize the critical importance of incorporating ethical and societal analysis into the design of science, technology, engineering, and math (STEM) research.
 Despite this growing demand, there is little guidance on best practices for fostering this integration or for evaluating its effects.
 This initiative—a national and international collaboration—aims to clarify, review, and revitalize the roles and value of engaging bioethicists and scholars in the social sciences, humanities, and the arts in STEM research.
 It proceeds in three phases: background research; drafting of LEED Principles and Practices; and International Discussion and Write-Up of LEED Principles and Practices.
 If you would like to take part in or contribute to this project, email Jenny Reardon.
 Learn more.